 Following~\cite{blochesnaultkreimer}, we use the word \textit{motive} in a non-technical sense, as a substitute for \enquote{relative cohomology group with some more structure}.
 We chose this homogeneous (non-standard) terminology because the objects~$H^\bullet(\L,\M,\chi)$ have incarnations in different categories, depending on the context. \begin{enumerate}[--] \item In the general case where~$X$ is a complex manifold,~$H^\bullet(\L,\M,\chi)$ is just a collection of vector spaces over~$\Q$. \item If~$X$ is a smooth complex variety and all the hypersurfaces in~$\L$ and~$\M$ are divisors in~$X$, then each of these vector spaces is endowed with a mixed Hodge structure. \item If~$X$ is a projective or affine space and the hypersurfaces in~$\L$ and~$\M$ are hyperplanes, then these mixed Hodge structures are of Tate type (all the weight-graded quotients are pure Tate structures). \item If furthermore all these hyperplanes are defined over a number field~$F\hookrightarrow \C$, then these mixed Hodge structures are the Hodge realizations~\cite{huberrealization, huberrealizationcorrigendum} of a mixed Tate motive over~$F$~\cite{levinetatemotives}.
 In this case, Theorem~\ref{introtheoremprojective} precisely describes the weight-graded pieces of these mixed Tate motives. \end{enumerate}

-It would be interesting to generalize our results to other settings, by working in Nori's tannakian category of motives, or the tannakian category of mixed Tate motives over any field for which the Beilinson-Soul\'e vanishing conjecture holds, etc.
+It would be interesting to generalize our results to other settings, by working in Nori's tannakian category of motives, or the tannakian category of mixed Tate motives over any field for which the Beilinson--Soul\'e vanishing conjecture holds, etc.